vercel/next.js/docs/advanced-features/static-html-export.md

 `next export` works by prerendering all pages to HTML.
 For [dynamic routes](/docs/routing/dynamic-routes.md), your page can export a [`getStaticPaths`](/docs/basic-features/data-fetching.md#getstaticpaths-static-generation) function to let the exporter know which HTML pages to generate for that route.

-> `next export` is intended for scenarios where _none_ of your pages have SSR data requirements (though statically-rendered pages can still [fetch data on the client side](/docs/basic-features/data-fetching.md#fetching-data-on-the-client-side) just fine).
-If you're looking to make a hybrid site where only _some_ pages are prerendered to static HTML, Next.js already does that automatically for you!
+> `next export` is intended for scenarios where **none** of your pages have server-side or incremental data requirements (though statically-rendered pages can still [fetch data on the client side](/docs/basic-features/data-fetching.md#fetching-data-on-the-client-side) just fine).
+>
+> If you're looking to make a hybrid site where only _some_ pages are prerendered to static HTML, Next.js already does that automatically for you!
 Read up on [Automatic Static Optimization](/docs/advanced-features/automatic-static-optimization.md) for details.
+>
+> `next export` also causes features like Incremental Static Generation and Regeneration to be disabled, as they require `next start` or a serverless deployment to function.

 ## How to use it